-Therefore, debt held by the public net of financial assets was \$22,049 billion, or 88.2 percent of GDP.
-As shown in Table 20-3, the value of the Government's net financial assets is projected to grow to \$2,291 billion in 2023.
-The projected 2023 increase is due to the anticipated \$75 billion increase in the value of the credit financing accounts and \$14 billion increase in the Treasury operating cash balance.
-While debt held by the public is expected to increase from 97.0 percent to 98.4 percent of GDP during 2023, debt net of financial assets is expected to increase from 88.2 percent to 89.7 percent of GDP.
+Due largely to the growth of credit financing account balances, net financial assets increased by \$304 billion, to \$2,508 billion, in 2023.
+This \$2,508 billion in net financial assets included a cash balance of \$657 billion, net credit financing account balances of \$1,681 billion, and other assets and liabilities that aggregated to a net asset of \$170 billion.
+At the end of 2023, debt held by the public was \$26,236 billion, or 97.3 percent of GDP.
+Therefore, debt held by the public net of financial assets was \$23,728 billion, or 88.0 percent of GDP.
+As shown in Table 21-3, the value of the Government's net financial assets is projected to grow to \$2,569 billion in 2024.
+The projected 2024 increase is due to the anticipated \$143 billion increase in the cash balance, partly offset by the projected \$81 billion decrease in net credit financing account balances.
+While debt held by the public is expected to increase from 97.3 percent to 99.6 percent of GDP during 2024, debt net of financial assets is expected to increase from 88.0 percent to 90.6 percent of GDP.

 Debt securities and other financial assets and liabilities do not encompass all the assets and liabilities of the Federal Government.
 For example, accounts payable occur in the normal course of buying goods and services; Social Security benefits are due and payable as of the end of the month but, according to statute, are paid during the next month; and Federal employee salaries are paid after they have been earned.
 Like debt securities sold in the credit market, these liabilities have their own distinctive effects on the economy.
 The Federal Government also has significant holdings of non-financial assets, such as land, mineral deposits, buildings, and equipment.
-The different types of assets and liabilities are reported annually in the financial statements of Federal agencies and in the Financial Report of the United States Government, prepared by the Treasury in coordination with OMB.
+The different types of assets and liabilities are reported annually in the financial statements of Federal agencies and in the Financial Report of the United States Government, prepared by the Treasury in coordination with the Office of Management and Budget (OMB).